22.214.171.124 Prehistoric and Roman sites

 Roman forts rarely remained occupied after their military functions ceased.
 Despite extensive excavations, there are only few traces of early medieval activity within Roman forts in the area (Masser 2006; Maldonado 2015, 227–8; Blackwell 2018, 107–8).
 However, a notable exception now comes from Cramond, where a mass grave from the infill of the derelict Roman bathhouse latrine was confirmed to date to the 6 to 7th centuries (see SESARF Chapter 8.6).
 The bathhouse was outside the fort itself, some 200m north of the modern church.
 This unique and violent deposit tells us, amongst other things, that the ruins of old Roman forts and outlying structures were still clearly visible in the early medieval period.
 Two other stray finds from the churchyard at Cramond are also suggestive of early medieval activity: an enamelled mount of 8th to 9th century type (NMS X.FC 302), and a rare finger ring inscribed with Anglo-Saxon runes possibly dating to the 9th or 10th century (NMS X.NJ 19), both suggest later occupation, if not necessarily ecclesiastical in nature.
 In the Borders, the discovery of a small group of long cist burials on Abbey Knowe, a natural hillock overlooking the Roman fort at Lyne, suggest there was an even earlier settlement nearby than that associated with a chapel attested at Lyne since at least the 12th century.

-The Atlas of Hillforts in Britain and Ireland database lists only six sites with confirmed evidence for early medieval occupation in the SESARF area: Edinburgh Castle (Driscoll and Yeoman 1997); Auldhame (reused as a monastery and long cist cemetery: Crone and Hindmarch 2016); Castle Park, Dunbar (Perry 2000); St Abb’s Head, Coldingham (Alcock et al 1986); Rubers Law (which incorporates reused Roman masonry, but is otherwise undated); and Moat Knowe, Buchtrig (proposed as a nuclear fort but undated).
+The Atlas of Hillforts of Britain and Ireland database (Lock and Ralston, 2017) lists only six sites with confirmed evidence for early medieval occupation in the SESARF area: Edinburgh Castle (Driscoll and Yeoman 1997); Auldhame (reused as a monastery and long cist cemetery: Crone and Hindmarch 2016); Castle Park, Dunbar (Perry 2000); St Abb’s Head, Coldingham (Alcock et al 1986); Rubers Law (which incorporates reused Roman masonry, but is otherwise undated); and Moat Knowe, Buchtrig (proposed as a nuclear fort but undated).
 Dalmahoy, Edinburgh is also suggested to be of ‘nuclear’ early medieval form, but the Atlas rules it out on the basis of lack of evidence (see below).
 Early medieval occupation is now confirmed through radiocarbon dating at Tinnis Fort near Biggar, and possible evidence has been found at both Kidlaw Fort (MEL785) and Craig’s Quarry (MEL1343).
 The fort at Craig’s Quarry (MEL1343) had several long cists excavated in the 1950s.
 Although it is just outside the study area, the Great Enclosure of Yeavering, Northumberland is a related site with confirmed early medieval royal settlement (see below).

 Hillforts in neighbouring regions, including Dumbarton Rock on the Clyde and Bamburgh in Northumberland, were early capitals of their respective kingdoms, and it is often assumed that Edinburgh was the equivalent for the Lothians.
 The earliest record of it is from a siege in 638, which is usually seen as the formal Northumbrian takeover of the area from the Britons.
 Severely truncated early medieval layers were detected in excavations at Edinburgh Castle, but not enough survived to make out any of the early defences (Driscoll and Yeoman 1997).
 Early medieval finds were also few, but enough to establish early medieval occupation, including a 7th to 8th century decorated bone comb and a spearhead.